 - You can reduce your carbon dioxide emissions, a solar PV system could stop up to 16 tonnes of carbon dioxide emissions in it’s lifetime.

 - Modern technologies allow solar panels to make the best use of the british climate, even in cloudy/broken sunshine.

 - Your house value will increase, possibly covering the costs, if not more.
 A recent survey by MORI found people are willing to pay up to £10,000 more for a home built to high environmental standards.

 Are Grants Available?

 There are incentives available for Solar Photovoltaics via the Feed-In Tariff.
-Systems must be installed by an MCS accredited installer, you can find a local MCS installer on the Solar Quotes site.
+Systems must be installed by an MCS accredited installer, you can find a local MCS installer on the Solar Guide site.